hybridsjs/hybrids/docs/store/usage.md

 });
 ```

-In the above example, when the `page` changes, the `userList` property still returns the last page with the pending state from the next instance.
-Because of that, you can avoid a situation when the user sees an empty screen with a loading indicator - the old data are displayed until the new one is ready to be displayed.
-However, you have an option to hide data immediately - use the `store.pending()` guard.
+In the above example, when `page` changes, the `userList` property still returns the last page with the pending state from the next instance.
+Because of that, you can avoid a situation where the user sees an empty screen with a loading indicator - the old data is displayed until the new data is ready.
+However, you also have the option to hide data immediately by using the `store.pending()` guard.

 ### Draft Mode

-The draft mode provides a copy of the model instance or a new one with default values.
+Draft mode provides a copy of the model instance, or a new one with default values.
 The model definition used in draft mode is a memory-based version of the given model definition.
-The draft instance is deleted from the memory when the component disconnects.
+The draft instance is deleted from memory when the component disconnects.

 This mode can be especially useful when working with forms.
-If you want to use the store to keep form values, which also supports validation, use draft mode.
-When all of the changes are done, use the `store.submit(draft)` method to create or update the primary model instance.
+If you want to use the store to hold form values, with built-in support for validation, use draft mode.
+When all changes are done, use the `store.submit(draft)` method to create or update the primary model instance.

 ```typescript
 store.submit(model: Model): Promise<Model>